-The arrival of Belyaev, a young tutor, in the country home of a Russian family sends ripples through the household.
-For Natalya, an unfulfilled but passionate housewife, it stirs up powerful emotions.
+The arrival of Beliaev, a young tutor, in the country home of a Russian family sends ripples through the household.
+For Natalia, an unfulfilled but passionate housewife, it stirs up powerful emotions.

 A Month in the Country had its premiere in 1976 and was one of the last works Frederick Ashton made for The Royal Ballet.
 It is based on a play of the same name by Ivan Turgenev and set to stirring music by Frédéric Chopin, arranged by John Lanchbery.
 The ballet showcases Ashton’s genius for conveying complex narrative through choreography: a minutely observed domestic drama is played out through a series of nuanced pas de deux.